 Save more with receipts

 Another tip for saving more with your online shopping.
-There are several apps that will reward you with cash or Amazon vouchers when you send in a photo of your receipt.
-With little effort, you can make around £100 per year from this.
+Several apps will reward you with cash or Amazon vouchers when you send in a photo of your receipt.
+You can make around £100 per year from this with little effort.

-There are also apps that will help you find big discounts on certain grocery items.
-Just buy the product from your chosen supermarket, submit a photo of your receipt and you’ll receive a refund.
+Some apps will help you find big discounts on certain grocery items.
+Just buy the product from your chosen supermarket, submit a photo of your receipt, and you’ll receive a refund.
 Sometimes, as much as 100%.
 Take a look at the best receipt scanning apps.